-Since 2016, Brixton staked claims and since then has completed a more than a dozen transitions to hold approximately 1,000 square kilometers of mineral rights in the Atlin Mining District of Northwest British Columbia.
+Since 2016, Brixton staked claims and has completed 14 tranactions to hold approximately 1,000 square kilometers of mineral rights in the Atlin Mining District of Northwest British Columbia.
 The project is located east of the town of Atlin and is road accessible and is amenable to year-round drilling.
-Placer gold mining operations have been active in the Atlin Goldfield for the past 120 years; however, only limited hard rock exploration has been conducted for the source of the gold.
-The Yellowjacket Mine (permitted 200 tpd mine on care and maintenance) is an example of bedrock hosted gold mineralization.
-Drilling at Yellowjacket has been shallow with an average drill length of 84m and median of 57m.
+Placer gold mining operations have been active in the Atlin Goldfield for the past 120 years.
+However, only limited hard rock exploration has been conducted for the source of the placer gold.
+The Yellowjacket Mine is permitted 200 tpd mine on care and maintenance.
+Drilling at Yellowjacket Mine has been shallow with an average drill length of 84m and median of 57m.
 The Yellowjacket Mine is road accessible and located 9 kilometers from the town of Atlin.
-Core drilling by Homestake Minerals from 1986 to 1988 and the Yellowjacket JV between 2003 and 2011 identified high-grade gold mineralization in multiple zones within an 80-metre wide shear zone.
+Core drilling by Homestake Minerals from 1986 to 1988 and the Yellowjacket between 2003 and 2011 identified high-grade gold mineralization in multiple zones within an 80-metre wide shear zone.
 Previously reported significant gold intersections include: